Windows NT: Naming

 It has been suggested that Dave Cutler intended the initialism "WNT" as a play on VMS, incrementing each letter by one.
 However, the project was originally intended as a follow-on to OS/2 and was referred to as "NT OS/2" before receiving the Windows brand.
-One of the original NT developers, Mark Lucovsky, states that the name was taken from the original target processor—the Intel i860, code-named N10 ("N-Ten").
-A 1998 question-and-answer (Q&A) session with Bill Gates revealed that the letters were previously expanded to "New Technology" but no longer carry any specific meaning.
+Two of the original NT developers, Mark Lucovsky and Dave W. Plummer, state that the name was taken from the original target processor—the Intel i860, code-named N10 ("N-Ten").
+A 1991 video featuring Bill Gates and Microsoft products specifically says that "Windows NT stands for 'New Technology'".
+Seven years later in 1998, during a question-and-answer (Q&A) session, he then revealed that the letters were previously expanded to such but no longer carry any specific meaning.
 The letters were dropped from the names of releases from Windows 2000 and later, though Microsoft described that product as being "Built on NT Technology".

+"NT" was a trademark of Northern Telecom (later Nortel), which Microsoft was forced to acknowledge on the product packaging.

 Major features

 One of the main purposes of NT is hardware and software portability.
 Various versions of NT family operating systems have been released for a variety of processor architectures, initially IA-32, MIPS, and DEC Alpha, with PowerPC, Itanium, x86-64 and ARM supported in later releases.
 An initial idea was to have a common code base with a custom Hardware Abstraction Layer (HAL) for each platform.
 However, support for MIPS, Alpha, and PowerPC was later dropped in Windows 2000.
-Broad software compatibility was initially achieved with support for several API "personalities", including Windows API, POSIX, and OS/2 APIs – the latter two were phased out starting with Windows XP.
-Partial MS-DOS and Windows 16-bit compatibility is achieved on IA-32 via an integrated DOS Virtual Machine – although this feature is not available on other architectures.
+Broad software compatibility was initially achieved with support for several API "personalities", including Windows API, POSIX, and OS/2 APIs—the latter two were phased out starting with Windows XP.
+Partial MS-DOS and Windows 16-bit compatibility is achieved on IA-32 via an integrated DOS Virtual Machine—although this feature is not available on other architectures.